mohitrajrathor/soft-engg-project-sep-2025-se-SEP-12/frontend/README.md

    npm run dev
 - Open the given local URL (often `http://localhost:5173`) to explore in your browser.

+## 🌐 How to Access Each Dashboard Page

+When running the app (`npm run dev`), use these URLs directly in your browser to view each role’s main page:

+1. **Admin Dashboard**
+   - `/admin/dashboard`
+   - Shows the full admin overview, metrics, charts, and user management.

+2. **Student Home**
+   - `/student/dashboard`
+   - Shows the student homepage, header, new query form, and student tools.

+3. **Instructor Dashboard**
+   - `/instructor/dashboard`
+   - Access the instructor’s analytics, reports, and content creation areas.

+4. **TA Dashboard**
+   - `/ta/dashboard`
+   - See the TA portal for answering queries, managing sessions, etc.

+You can also navigate in-app using the side/navbar, but entering these routes in your browser’s address bar will take you directly where you want to go.

+---

+**Add this block to the top of your README file.**
+This will help every new user or reviewer instantly access and test each section of your app—no guessing needed.
+Adjust route names as per your router setup if needed!

 ---

 ## 🧑‍💻 Project Tour (Where to Look)